spencer-shadley/completed-class/21-mern/3-saturday-review/activities/1-review/quiz-with-answers.md

 1. Purpose of Babel - `transpiling`, `babel`, `vocab`

-   :question: The primary purpose of a transpiling tool like Babel is to:
+   ❓ The primary purpose of a transpiling tool like Babel is to:

    - improve code execution performance
    - avoid syntax errors